pseudopulse/ChaoticSkills/README.md

 Pathosis (Passive) - Attacks that apply poison instead apply Pathosis.
 Targets afflicted with Pathosis share damage taken with the nearby afflicted.
 7.5s duration

 # Changelog
+## 1.6.2
+- changed TR-80 Sniper Turret to fire a single, more powerful shot at a much larger range
+- fixed Barrage getting canceled early by other skills and itself
+- changed the icon
+- added R2API_Networking to the dependencies (it was required since 1.6.0 but i forgor to include it)
 ## 1.6.1
 - fixed loadout tab conflict between passiveaggression and this
 ## 1.6.0